 Hopefully you are beginning to see how you can use all of these tools to customize how each device interacts with your Pi-hole setup.
 My best advice is to make use of multiple groups with names that make their purpose easy to identify and then assign them to clients as needed.

 Finishing up our look at the basic Pi-hole configuration options, we have the DISABLE menu which has options for INDEFINITELY, 10 SECONDS, 30 SECONDS, 5 MINUTES, and CUSTOM TIME.
 If for any reason you want to stop all of the Pi-hole functionality and simply return back actual DNS responses without any kind of blocking, you can use one of these options to do so for whatever period of time you choose.

 Congrats!
 You’re ready now to use your Pi-hole instance!

 If you found this tutorial helpful or have any questions, I encourage you to please share it with others and/or leave a comment below.
-Additionally, you can find me on Mastodon at @[email protected].
+If you would like to support our efforts to create additional resources like this, please consider making a donation.
+Your support is greatly appreciated!
 Thanks for reading and I hope you visit again soon!